soodoku/on-writing/README.md

 ### Reading Good Writers

-Reading material by good writers is another great way to learn writing.
+A sure way to write better is to read good writers.
 Here are some people who I think write well: Steven Pinker, Richard Dawkins, Brian Greene, Richard Thaler, Robert Luskin, Paul Sniderman, Donald Kinder, V.S.
-Naipaul, Vladimir Nabokov, Jane Austen, and George Elliot.
+Naipaul, Vladimir Nabokov, and Jane Austen.

+### Books

+* Bird by Bird: Some Instructions on Writing and Life by Anne Lamott

+* The Sense of Style: The Thinking Person's Guide to Writing in the 21st Century by Steven Pinker

+### On Writing

+### Actually Writing